-New Farmer Recruitment Loan- The New Farmer Recruitment Program is a competitive loan program offered by the Kentucky Sheep and Goat Council and is designed to help grow Kentucky’s sheep and goat industries.
-The loans are short term (1 to 2 year) loans of up to $2,000 with 0% interest.
-Up to six loans (three goat and three sheep) of $2,000 each will be awarded each year to eligible individuals.
-Eligible individuals are:
+The New Farmer Recruitment Program is a competitive loan program offered by the Kentucky Sheep and Goat Council and is designed to help grow Kentucky’s sheep and goat industries.
+The loans are $2,000 short term (1 to 2 year) loans with 0% interest.
+Up to two loans (one goat and one sheep) are awarded each year to eligible individuals.

 Funds may be used to purchase sheep and/or goats for breeding purposes as well as livestock guardian animals.
-Applications will be available next summer and will be due June 15, 2018 and will be reviewed in July 2018.
+Applications become available in April and will be due June 15th each year.
+Loans are awarded in July.

 Special Projects Request